-While most companies keep their data in ERP systems, it hasn’t always been possible for auditors to gain access to, let alone analyze, every relevant transaction.
-Now, though, auditors can automatically “plug-in” to a company’s data, including unstructured data found in contracts and other documents.
+While most companies keep their data in ERP systems, they haven't always been able to give auditors access to every relevant transaction.
+Now, though, auditors can automatically plug in to a company’s data, including unstructured data found in contracts and other documents.
 This enables them to paint a clearer picture, so they can focus on risk areas and create a responsive audit plan.

-Instead of viewing data in spreadsheets or other static formats, responsive visualization tools make it easy to see what it means.
+Instead of viewing data in spreadsheets or other static formats, auditors can use responsive visualization tools to see the data means.
 Data visualization tools take the output from automated processes and offer the opportunity to explore trends or drill down with a click into anything that seems unusual.
-A company’s finance leaders can stay on top of audit progress using similar tools that make it easy to “see” where things are at.
+A company’s finance leaders can stay on top of audit progress using similar tools that make it easy to gauge where things are at.